sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 First, either the customer or the provider initiates the transaction.
 Transaction initiation does not have looping logic.

-In a forward flow, a customer can start the transaction against the provider's listing by requesting a quote.
-The provider can then make an offer from the request, and making an offer
-[adds line items](/references/transaction-process-actions/#actionprivileged-set-line-items)
-to the transaction.
+In a regular flow, a customer can start the transaction against the provider's listing by requesting a quote.
+The provider can then submit an offer from the request, and submitting an offer [adds line items](/references/transaction-process-actions/#actionprivileged-set-line-items) to the transaction.
 Alternatively, the provider (or operator) can reject the quote request.
 The customer can also withdraw their own quote